-- c) A lease of patented lode mining claims having an initial term of ten years commencing January 18, 2007, and continuing for so long thereafter as advance minimum royalties are paid.
-The lease requires an advance minimum royalty of \$20,000 on or before each anniversary date through January 18, 2017 and \$25,000 on or before each subsequent anniversary (all of which minimum royalties are recoverable from production royalties).
-An NSR production royalty of 3% is payable to the lessors.
-The Company may purchase all interests of the lessors in the leased property (including the production royalty) for \$1,000,000 (less all minimum and production royalties paid to the date of purchase), of which \$500,000 is payable in cash over four years following the closing of the purchase and the balance is payable by way of the 3% NSR production royalty.
-The Company has acquired a 40% interest in the mining claims subject to the lease, providing the Company with a 40% interest in the lease.
-The Company paid \$15,000 of royalties during the three months ended March 31, 2024, for a total of \$310,000 from the inception of this lease. - d) A lease of unpatented federal lode mining and federal unpatented placer claims having an initial term of ten years commencing on March 28, 2007, and continuing for so long thereafter as advance minimum royalties are paid and mining related activities, including exploration, continue on the property or on adjacent properties controlled by the Company.
+- c) A lease of patented lode claims having an initial term of ten years commencing January 18, 2007, and continuing for so long thereafter as minimum royalties are paid.
+In 2019, the Company acquired a 40% interest in the mining claims subject to the lease, providing the Company with a 40% interest in the lease.
+The lease requires a minimum royalty of \$15,000 payable to the remaining third-party lessors on or before each anniversary date subsequent to January 18, 2017 (all of which minimum royalties are recoverable from production royalties).
+As of March 31, 2025, the Company has paid \$315,000 to the remaining third-party lessors in minimum royalties from the inception of this lease.
+A production royalty of 1.8% NSR is payable to the remaining third-party lessors.
+At any time during the term of the lease, the Company may exercise its option to purchase all interests of the remaining third-party lessors in the patented lode claims subject to the lease (including the production royalty) for \$600,000 (less all minimum and production royalties paid to said lessors prior to the date the option is exercise), of which 10% of the purchase price is payable upon exercise, 40% is payable in equal installments over the subsequent four years following the exercise, and 50% is payable by way of the 1.8% NSR production royalty.
+Upon commencement of commercial production, the option must be exercised. - d) A lease of unpatented federal lode mining and federal unpatented placer claims having an initial term of ten years commencing on March 28, 2007, and continuing for so long thereafter as advance minimum royalties are paid and mining related activities, including exploration, continue on the property or on adjacent properties controlled by the Company.
 The lease requires an advance minimum royalty of \$15,000 on or before each anniversary date for the duration of the lease (all of which minimum royalties are recoverable from production royalties).
-The Company is required to pay the lessor an additional sum of \$250,000 upon making a positive production decision, of which \$125,000 is payable within 120 days of the decision and \$125,000 is payable within a year of the decision (all of which are recoverable from production royalties).
-An NSR production royalty of 2% is payable to the lessor.
+The Company is required to pay the lessor an additional sum of \$250,000 upon making a positive production decision, of which \$125,000 is payable within 120 days of the decision and \$125,000 is payable within a year of the decision (all of which are recoverable from production royalty of 2% is payable to the lessor.
 The Company may purchase all of the interest of the lessor in the leased property (including the production royalty) for \$1,000,000.
-The Company paid \$15,000 of royalties during the three months ended March 31, 2024, for a total of \$233,000 from the inception of this lease.
+The Company paid \$15,000 of royalties during the three months ended March 31, 2025, for a total of \$248,000 from the inception of this lease.